better-internet/radworks-docs/docs/governance/get-started.md

 **How to become a Delegate:**

-- Verify and announce your delegate address via [sybil.org](http://sybil.org/).
+- Verify and announce your delegate address via [Boardroom](https://boardroom.io/radicle/proposals) or [Tally](https://www.tally.xyz/gov/radicle).

 **How to become an Active Delegate:**